Before you are admitted to hospital for a surgery, there are things to do to ensure you are ready for your operation.

 The day of surgery

 Your approximate surgical time will be confirmed by a hospital caregiver during your pre-admission phone call the day prior.
 For general anaesthesia and sedation/twilight patients, you should fast for 6 hours prior to that time.
 Please note that lollies and chewing gum are considered food.
 It is safe to have small sips of clear fluids up to 2 hours prior to your surgery.
 Clear fluids pass through the stomach faster than food.
 A clear fluid is a fluid you can see through.
 It must not contain food, fibre or fat.
 Milk or formula is not a clear fluid.
-An example of a clear fluid is water, clear apple juice or other clear fruit drinks, black tea lemonade and cordial.
+An example of a clear fluid is water, clear apple juice or other clear fruit drinks, black tea, lemonade and cordial.

-Shower at home and do not apply any powders, deodorants or other cosmetics.
 Shave around the area of the surgery.
 This will help with applying dressings to the wound after the surgery.
 If you are having an abdominoplasty or DIEP flap procedure, you will need to shave your pubic area.

 Ensure any gel, acrylic nails and nail polish is removed from your fingers and toes.
+Any piercings should be removed if possible if they are in the vicinity of the surgical sites.
+For surgery on the hands, all rings must be removed.

 What to bring